 Best for Feeling Like You’re on Vacation

 Legend has it Ina and Jeffrey fell in love with the city of light when they spent a few months camping around Europe.
-Now the Contessa has her own apartment in Paree and darn it if she isn’t going to make that known.
+Now the Contessa has her own apartment in Paree and damn it if she isn’t going to make that known.
 (Just kidding, Ina, we love you.)
 This is a truly worthwhile purchase even if you don’t want to feel like you’re eating dinner at a French bistro every night (we do).
 The recipes are simple yet delicious—Lentil Sausage Soup, Lemon Chicken with Croutons and Chocolate Truffles, to name a few—and the vibe is “strolling through an open-air market with a baguette tucked under one arm.”
 Enchanté!

 Best for the Desserts